lucasmarra90/analysis-carseats-dataframe/README.md

  - **Recipes**to create and process the as matrices used for modeling
  - **Parsnip** for modeling
  - **Yardstick** for evaluating the predictive performance of each model

+This activity was part of the the Advanced Program in Data Science and Decision at Insper.